-On the contrary, one should make the correct understanding from now on that fire is fire; that birth and death are the same old faces of Dukkha.
-Please do not be complacent or be deceived by the tricks of Dukkha.
-One should seek the means of Panna that will enable one to see clearly the truth of Dukkha.
+On the contrary, one should make the correct understanding from now on that fire is fire: that birth and death are the same old faces of dukkha.
+Please do not be complacent or be deceived by the tricks of dukkha.
+One should seek the means of paññā that will enable one to see clearly the truth of dukkha.
 Do not waste time by not making use of oneself in every posture and every breath.
-This is because life is not lasting; it is at every moment subjected to change and dissolution.
+Because life is not lasting.
+It is at every moment subject to change and dissolution.
 There is not a single instance when each bodily posture and each breath are free from this change and dissolution.
-One who is complacent by not observing the enormous heap of Dukkha within oneself, will not receive any usefulness from his life and breath.
+One who is complacent by not observing the enormous heap of dukkha within oneself will not receive any usefulness from his life and breath.
 One will have wasted one's life uselessly like a block of wood or stone.
-Although one might have undergone many cycles of births and deaths, one will have wasted all of them.
-One will not be capable of diminishing even the smallest portion of Vatta during one's precious lifetime.
+Although one might have undergone many cycles of birth and death, one will have wasted all of them.
+One will not be capable of diminishing even the smallest portion of vaţţa during one's precious lifetime.

-On the other hand, one who is not complacent, and who constantly observes himself, gains and profits from every breath.
-One also gains Sati, knowledge and wisdom from one's breath and body which are really of no significant value or essence.
-Especially for one who is a practitioner, one must thoroughly examine the Four Satipatthana and Four Ariya Sacca whose breadths and depths are not beyond the body and the Heart and the capability of one who is really interested to know about them.
+On the other hand, one who is not complacent, and who constantly observes himself, gains and profits from each and every breath.
+One also gains mindfulness, knowledge and wisdom from one's breath and body which are really of no significant value or essence.
+Especially for one who is a practitioner, one must thoroughly examine the Four Satipaṭṭhānas and Four Noble Truths whose breadths and depths are not beyond the body and the Heart and the capability of one who is really interested in knowing them.
 For the presented Dhamma is not beyond the ability of human beings who earnestly want to know.

-Please simply note that wherever Dukkha is. that is also where the Dhamma leading one beyond Dukkha is; wherever Samudaya is, that is also where the Dhamma countering it is.
-Please understand that Dukkha, Samudaya, Nirodha, and Magga are not anywhere else but in the one who is reading this and practising at this moment.
-Please investigate the Four Satipatthana and the Four Ariva Sacca which can be seen and experienced within oneself.
+Please simply note, that wherever dukkha is, that is also where the dhamma leading beyond dukkha is.
+Wherever samudaya is, that is also where the dhamma countering it is.
+Please understand that the cause and results of suffering and happiness are not anywhere else but inside the one who is reading this and practising at this moment.
+Please investigate the Four Satipaṭṭhānas and the Four Ariya Saccas which can be seen and experienced within oneself.
 It will be to one's ease and comfort.
-One will not have to purchase this Sati and Panna that one has been constantly yearning for from any store, but it will arise gradually within the field of the aforementioned Dhamma; from the ordinary grade of Sati and Panna to that of Maha-Sati and Maha-Panna which is very capable of investigating at every moment anything that arises within oneself.
-Once Sati-Panna has been transformed into Maha-Sati - Maha-Panna, it will be able to penetrate through every kind of Kilesa and Asava, wherever they may be hidden.
-There is nothing that can conceal or obstruct it, not to mention the body which is the coarser part, for even Vedana, Sanna, Sankhara, and Vinnana, which are more subtle than the body still cannot prevent Sati-Panna from penetrating into their nature and uplifting oneself from those thinas.
+One does not have to purchase this mindfulness and insight (which one has been constantly yearning for) from any store.
+It will arise gradually within the field of the aforementioned dhammas: from the ordinary grade of sati and paññā to that of maha-sati and maha-paññā which is very capable of investigating at every moment absolutely anything that arises within oneself.
+Once sati-paññā has been transformed into maha-sati - maha-paññā, it will be able to penetrate through every kind of kilesa and āsava, wherever they may be hidden.
+There is nothing that can conceal or obstruct it, especially not the body, which is the coarser part.
+For even feelings, memories, ideas, and consciousness, which are subtler than the body, cannot prevent discernment (sati-paññā) from penetrating into their nature and uplifting oneself from such things.